dispetx/pdpi/README.md

 End PublicDomainInterface.
 ```

+## A blink at history

 It is probably true that any nonsense can be made formal truth.
 One can come up
-with any number of arbitrary axioms and definitions and formalize anything.
+with any number of arbitrary axioms or definitions and formalize anything.
 As
 long as nobody finds a contradiction, the theory is considered or believed to
 be consistent or true.
 Before machine-proof-checkers like Coq it was very hard
 to be sure about formal reasoning.
-Formal reasoning is a tricky thing, where it
-is easy to overlook something or make other errors in the process.
-Such errors
-can invalidate the whole argument or proof.
-It takes years of practice to be
-able to think "formally" about simple mathematical objects.
 Although in society
 in general everything is formalized to some extent, many such formal structures
 are arbitrary and can be changed.
 We are usually trained to exist inside of
 those formal structures, but we are rarely invited to change them or to even
 think about them.

 Euler is considered to be one of the most productive mathematicians ever to
-live when one considers just the amount of words in mathematical papers.
+live considering just the amount of words in mathematical papers.
 One
 of his first discoveries was the fact that the Zeta function of 2 is equal to
 $\frac{\pi^2}{6}$.
 The Zeta function is an infinite series defined by: